ternel/weekend-website/README.md

 estcequecestbientotleweekend.fr
 ==============

-Ok, the code suck.
+Ok, the code sucks.
 But I was drunk when I did it.

 Deploy
 ```